IndaPlus22/olleth-tmelm-project/docs/README.md

 4. Install yt-dlp by following the instructions on the yt-dlp website.
 5. Create a Google Cloud Platform project and enable the YouTube Data API.
 6. Create a client ID and client secret for the YouTube Data API.
-7. Save the client ID and client secret in a file named client_secret.json in the root directory of the MVP repository.
+7. download the client secret in a file and put it inside the secrets folder of the MVP repository.
-8. Build the MVP by running cargo build in the root directory of the MVP repository.
+8. Build and run the MVP by running cargo tauri dev in the root directory of the MVP repository.
-9. Run the MVP by running cargo run in the root directory of the MVP repository.

 # Next Steps
 Once the MVP is complete, there are several potential features that could be added to the program, such as: